Knowing Ourselves Through an Alternate Reality

 2. Every Comic Book Features an Origin Story

-It is no secret that throughout the entire Balkans, history is used not only as a propaganda tool but also to achieve whatever ideological goals by whatever regime in whatever country.
-Its uses range from fueling nationalism, to creating social cohesion against a common enemy through the good old “gather around the flag” model, to the shaping of national myths, and all the way to reinforcing (or, in some cases, re-writing) national identities.
+It is no secret that throughout the entire Balkans history is used not only as a propaganda tool but also to achieve ideological goals (insert here whatever regime in whatever country).
+Its uses range from fueling nationalism, to creating social cohesion against a common enemy (through the good old “gather around the flag” model), to the shaping of national myths, and all the way to reinforcing (or, in some cases, re-writing) national identities.
 (In more extreme cases, it could even be argued that it was used to justify ethnic hatred and genocide.)

-It is as if the words “story” and “history” have one and the same meaning, where fiction and fact intermix freely.
+It is as if the words “story” and “history” are used interchangeably, where fiction and fact intermix freely as if being the same.
 Inevitably one wonders if there is such a thing as objective history.
 How is it told and written?
 How is it mythologized, weaponized, used, misused, and abused?
-How does it shape nationalism, identity (both national and personal), politics, gender?
+What mechanism does it use to shape nationalism, identity (both national and personal), politics, and gender?

 And so, I was struck with a vision of a scene where an old history professor lay murdered in a pool of his own blood.
 He would be a personification of history, and his death — a kind of a blood sacrifice — would symbolically open a new branch in the tree of infinite alternate universes.